Sandu Tudor: Death

-As historians would discover decades later, Daniil Sandu Tudor spent the last part of his life in the infamous Aiud prison.
-He was held there together with other Burning Pyre group members, but also reunited with his old rival, Petre Pandrea.
+As historians would discover decades later, Daniil Sandu Tudor spent the last part of his life in the infamous Aiud Prison.
+He was held there together with other Burning Bush group members, but also reunited with his old rival, Petre Pandrea.
 Pandrea mentions Tudor's name on his humorous list, the "Writers' Union of Aiud"—an unwitting alternative to the official, communized, Writers' Union of Romania.

 At Aiud, Tudor became a victim of repeated torture, and, according to various commentators, suffered a martyr's death.
-Burning Pyre inmate Roman Braga attesteded that: "Father Daniil died in the Aiud Hole following four months of tortures and beatings, one of the few prisoners to have worn shackles throughout their detention".
+Burning Bush inmate Roman Braga attesteded that: "Father Daniil died in the Aiud Hole following four months of tortures and beatings, one of the few prisoners to have worn shackles throughout their detention".
 Also held in Aiud, Bartolomeu Anania later attested that both he and Tudor went through the process of "reeducation", a communist form of coercive persuasion.
 As a former sympathizer of the Iron Guard, Anania clashed with the hieromonk, who reportedly supported the use of reeducation methods against obdurate fascists.

-Officially, Daniil died at 1 AM on November 17, 1962 (1960 in some sources), at Aiud prison hospital, having suffered a stroke that left him comatose—afflictions which, in themselves, seem to suggest that he had been severely beaten in confinement.
+Officially, Daniil died at 1 AM on November 17, 1962 (1960 in some sources), at the Aiud Prison hospital, having suffered a stroke that left him comatose—afflictions which, in themselves, seem to suggest that he had been severely beaten in confinement.
 Prison records have it that, since 1959, he had been under medical supervision for hypertonia.
 However, it is unlikely that he was ever administered the medicine specified in his chart, which appears to have been forged and backdated.
 The hieromonk's body is said to have been dumped at the nearby Trei Plopi burial site, an iron spike driven through his heart by prison guards who meant to certify Tudor's death.